Night of Power

 This tells us that the Holy Spirit of God ‘carried’ the prophets along, so that what they recited and then wrote down was ‘from God’.
 This is why a Night like this is better than a thousand months because it is rooted in the Holy Spirit rather than in ‘the will of man’.
 Surah As-Saf tells us that those who pay attention to Peter’s message will receive the Power that was exercised on the Night of Power and will prevail.

 Living in the time of the Prophet Isa al Masih, the ‘prophets’ that Peter wrote about were the prophets that are in what now is called the Old Testament – the Holy Books that came before the Injil.
 In the Taurat of Prophet Musa were the accounts from Adam, Qabil & Habil, Nouh, Lut and Ibrahim.
 As well it included the accounts of when Musa confronted Pharaoh and then received the Shariah Law, and also the sacrifices of his brother Harun, from which Surah Baqarah is named.

-Following the close of Taurat came the Zabur where Dawud was inspired to speak of the coming Masih.
-Successive prophets then prophesied of the Masih coming from a Virgin, of the Kingdom of Allah being opened for all, and also of great suffering for the coming Servant.
+Following the close of Taurat came the Zabur where Dawud spoke of the coming Masih.
+Successive prophets then prophesied of the Masih coming from a Virgin, of the Kingdom of Allah being open for all, and also of great suffering for the coming Servant.
 Then the name of the Masih was prophesied, along with the time of his coming, as well as the Promise of the Preparer.